 So if you or your loved ones, they get in an accident, get out of the car, and you realize the person that hit you is driving a work truck.
-First question may be, “When is that business responsible for the accident?”
+The first question may be, “When is that business responsible for the accident?”

 When is a business responsible for a car accident?

-Another situation can arise if the business’ vehicle is being driven by somebody else, but with that business’ permission.
-Well in those circumstance, the business is also responsible in Florida, because they own the vehicle itself.
+Another situation can arise if the business’ vehicle is being driven by somebody else, but with that business’s permission.
+Well in those circumstances, the business is also responsible in Florida, because they own the vehicle itself.

 An Employee Driving A Personal Vehicle

 There could be other circumstances where an employee of the business is on the job, but they’re driving their own personal vehicle, or they’re driving another company’s vehicle.
 In those circumstances, the employer of the business is responsible of the actions of its employees, and the owner of the vehicle that’s being driven, could also be responsible, again under Florida’s laws.

 A Vehicle Being Driven By Independent Contractors

 There are also situations where a vehicle could be driven by an independent contractor.
 Often times that happens in the case of 18-wheeler accidents.
 The driver of the 18-wheeler may own his own vehicle, but he might be driving as a contractor for a large company.
 In those circumstances, the larger company often provides coverage to the driver.
 The driver may have his own policy, which is also responsible.